superfly/docs/about/support.html.md

 Your support address is in the [Fly.io dashboard](https://fly.io/dashboard).
 Select your organization, and look for your Support email address in the Billing section.

+## Working with support
+We understand that describing software issues can sometimes be challenging.
+Providing a clear and detailed description of the problem, including any noticeable symptoms and relevant artifacts, can greatly assist us in identifying similar cases and expediting the resolution process.
+If we can quickly find a similar issue, we'll work to resolve it promptly.
+Conversely, if the problem is more complex, we'll involve specialized resources to address it.

+Additionally, when assessing the severity of an issue, we consider not only technical aspects but also how it impacts your business.
+We aim to understand the broader context to prioritize our response appropriately.

+Here are some things that would be good to incude in your ticket:
+- App name
+- Specific errors in your app logs or browser
+- Timestamps for when the issue occured
+- Prepending `LOG_LEVEL=debug` to any flyctl command will give us a great level of insight into the lower-level API calls being made

 ## Other questions?
 For questions about a specific invoice or  account management issues, email us at [billing@fly.io](mailto:billing@fly.io).